 TfNSW has put in place a CCM in accordance with CoA B13-B16.
-As per CoA B11(d) this mediation system is available one (1) month prior to the commencement of site establishment and construction works and maintained for 12 months following the completion of construction which includes Stage 3 and Stage 4.
+As per CoA B11(d) this mediation system is available one (1) month prior to the commencement of site establishment and construction works and maintained for 12 months following the completion of construction.